komalgs11/meet/README.md

 when user opens the element list of events;
 Then the user should able to see the number of upcoming events in each city;

+# Use of serverless function in app
+- Meet app using serverless function because there is No backend maintenance, easy to scale, always available, no cost for idle time.